Shanghai massacre: Background

 In response to the advances of the NRA, Communists in Shanghai began to plan uprisings against the warlord forces controlling the city.
 On 21–22 March, KMT and CCP union workers, led by Zhou Enlai and Chen Duxiu, launched an armed uprising in Shanghai and defeated the warlord forces of the Zhili clique.
 The victorious union workers occupied and governed urban Shanghai except for the international settlements prior to the arrival of the NRA's Eastern Route Army, led by Generals Bai Chongxi and Li Zongren.
+Shanghai soon fell to the Nationalists and Chiang moved his headquarters there from Nanchang on 26 March.

-After the Nanking Incident in which foreign concessions in Nanjing were attacked and looted, both the right wing of the Kuomintang and Western powers became alarmed by the growth of the influence of the Communists, who continued to organize daily mass student protests and labor strikes to demand the return of Shanghai international settlements to Chinese control.
-With Bai's army firmly in control of Shanghai, on 2 April the Central Control Commission of KMT, led by former Chancellor of Peking University Cai Yuanpei, determined that the CCP actions were anti-revolutionary and undermined the national interest of China, and it voted unanimously to purge the Communists from the KMT.
+After the Nanking Incident in March 1927 in which foreign concessions in Nanking were attacked and looted at the instigation of communist-led elements within the army, both the right-wing faction of the Kuomintang and Western powers along with Japan became alarmed by the growth of the influence of the Communists who had tried to provoke a conflict between Chiang and the Western powers, and continued to organize daily mass student protests and labor strikes to demand the return of Shanghai international settlements to Chinese control.

+With Bai's army firmly in control of Shanghai, on 2 April, the Central Control Commission of KMT, led by former Chancellor of Peking University Cai Yuanpei, determined that the CCP actions were anti-revolutionary and undermined the national interest of China, and it voted unanimously to purge the Communists from the KMT.